wcrisdog/iclr_blogposts_dirt/_pages/submitting.md

    Fill in the checklist provided in the PR template.
 The title of your pull request should be exactly the name of your markdown/html file.
    - i.e. `_posts/2026-04-27-[SUBMISSION NAME].md` would require a PR name `2026-04-27-[SUBMISSION NAME]`
-4. **(TBD - will be set up soon!)** Your post will automatically run two pipelines: one to verify that you have not modified any other file in the repo, and another that will create a unique URL for your contributed blog post.
+4. Your post will automatically run two pipelines: one to verify that you have not modified any other file in the repo, and another that will push it to a public URL of the format `https://iclr-blogposts.github.io/2026/blog/2026/[SUBMISSION NAME]/`.
    - Verify that everything looks correct in the given URL.
    - If the pipelines failed, check if it was because of improper formatting (i.e. you modified restricted files).
 If this is the case, fix the issues.
 If the issue persist, please ping one of the repo admins.